niveknosredneh/Garden/README.md

 TODO:
 - ~~add humidity sensing capabilities with the DHT11 sensor~~
+- ~~remove required USB cable by using the ESP8266 module~~
-- add relay with water pump to enable automatic watering
+- add 5V relay with water pump to enable automatic watering
 - create backup script to only show 72 hours worth of data
-- ~~remove required USB cable by using the ESP8266 sensor~~

 ## Prerequisites